PlekDev/DECUVE/README.md

 ## 📋 Overview

-**BCI Chat Interface with Groq** is an innovative Augmentative and Alternative Communication (AAC) solution that combines brain-computer interfaces with cutting-edge artificial intelligence.
+**BCI Chat Interface with a chat api** is an innovative Augmentative and Alternative Communication (AAC) solution that combines brain-computer interfaces with cutting-edge artificial intelligence.
 The system enables users with reduced mobility to interact with advanced language models through two complementary modalities:

 ### 🎯 Interaction Modes